decadevs/decagoncentral-Kingsconsult/README.md

 You can use any database of your choice, SQL/NOSQL.
-Make sure to write tests for all your endpoints and all your components.
+Make sure to write tests for all your endpoints andp all your components.
 Make sure your folder structure is correct.
 You may refer to https://github.com/decadevs/bouncer for clarity.

 Here is a resource to help out with testing: https://dev.to/itnext/how-you-can-use-react-testing-library-to-test-component-surface-49pm